 Caught in China-US trade war, Taiwan offers support to chipmakers

-TAIPEI: Taiwan President Tsai Ing-wen promised on Thursday to help the island's key semiconductor industry overcome difficulties and consolidate its leading position, offering support to a sector increasingly caught up in China-U.S. trade tensions.
+TAIPEI: Taiwan President Tsai Ing-wen promised on Thursday (Sep 24) to help the island's key semiconductor industry overcome difficulties and consolidate its leading position, offering support to a sector increasingly caught up in China-US trade tensions.

-Companies such as the world's biggest contract chipmaker, Taiwan Semiconductor Manufacturing Co Ltd, are major suppliers to the likes of Apple Inc and Qualcomm Inc, as well as Chinese firms like Huawei Technologies Co Ltd.
+Companies such as the world's biggest contract chipmaker, Taiwan Semiconductor Manufacturing Co (TSMC), are major suppliers to the likes of Apple and Qualcomm, as well as Chinese firms like Huawei Technologies.

-In July, TSMC said it had stopped taking new orders from Huawei in May and did not plan to ship wafers after Sept.
-15, responding to U.S. curbs on supplying the Chinese company, which the Trump administration views as a security threat.
+In July, TSMC said it had stopped taking new orders from Huawei in May and did not plan to ship wafers after Sep 15, responding to US curbs on supplying the Chinese company, which the Trump administration views as a security threat.

+READ: Proposed US curbs on Chinese chipmaker SMIC could rattle supply chains

-Taiwan's chipmakers were a crucial part of the global supply chain, Tsaid told a meeting of semiconductor company representatives in Taipei, including TSMC Chairman Mark Liu.
+Taiwan's chipmakers were a crucial part of the global supply chain, Tsai told a meeting of semiconductor company representatives in Taipei, including TSMC Chairman Mark Liu.

 "We attach great importance to this strategic industry, and will actively assist the industry in solving problems, to continue to consolidate the advantages of Taiwan's semiconductor industry, and to accelerate transformation and development," the presidential office cited Tsai as saying.